Tribeoftech/st-fightr-Game/README.md

 *Adding animations for receiving hits and death *Designing and animating the game interface
 *Deploying the game live game
-*Deploy from IDE of choice using the index.html file
+*Deploy from IDE of choice using the index.html file *Once a character has one brower must be refreshed for new game.